 Lista Bird Observatory completed in 2020 its 31th consecutive year of autumn ringing campaign.
 The station has been run for a total of 124 days from July 15 until November 15.
-13 mist-nets have been currently used on the standardized (138 meters) and the results was under average with 3555 birds ringed (average for autumn is 3986) of 68 different species.
+13 mist-nets have been currently used on the standardized (138 meters).

 On the 7th of November, 3 Firecrests were caught at the same time!

 This species has been quite rare before at Lista, but it has been seen or ringed every year for the last 5 years.

 This species was seen at Lista Lighthouse on October 3.
 It had never been seen in Farsund municipality before.